 Admitted applicants may submit a request for a one-year deferral.
 We are unable to offer multiple-year deferrals, except in the event of serious family or medical emergencies.
 Each deferral request will be reviewed and evaluated on a case-by-case basis by the Admissions team and the staff members of the applicant’s assigned region.
 Candidates granted deferrals will have a place in the corps in their assigned region the following year.

-Corps members may be granted up to one day of leave from summer training under compelling circumstances, such as your graduation ceremony or a wedding ceremony.
-It is our policy to grant no more than one instructional day of leave due to the fast-paced summer training schedule.
+Corps members may be granted up to two days of leave from Pre-Service training under compelling circumstances, such as your graduation ceremony or a wedding ceremony.
+It is our policy to grant no more than two instructional days of leave due to the fast-paced training schedule.
 Applying for leave does not guarantee that your request will be granted.

-If you have a conflict that is earlier in the summer, you may want to preference regions with later training dates.
+If you have a conflict that is earlier in the summer, you may want to select region(s) with later training dates.
 In the event that you have a multiple day conflict, you will need to resolve that conflict to teach in your assigned region.
 If you are concerned about this, you should discuss this with your regional contact.